Marilyn Ferguson: Youth and early writing career

 Ferguson was born Marilyn Louise Grasso in Grand Junction, Colorado.
 After graduation from high school she earned an associate of arts degree at Mesa College (now Colorado Mesa University) and later attended the University of Colorado.
 During her first marriage, to Don Renzelman, she worked as a legal secretary and became a published author of short stories and poetry in such national magazines as Cosmopolitan.
 Later she wrote freelance articles for Time and other publications.
 After living briefly in Houston, Texas, she moved to California with her second husband, Mike Ferguson, in 1968.
 That year, she published her first book, on home economics, with her husband as co-author.

 The Brain Revolution and Brain/Mind Bulletin

 Ferguson soon developed an enduring interest in what came to be known as the "human potential" movement, and particularly the latest research on the potential of the human brain, with its implications for learning, creativity and wellness.

 This inspired her to write The Brain Revolution: The Frontiers of Mind Research (Taplinger, 1973), a successful and broadly hailed popular summary of these discoveries.
 Two years later Ferguson launched Brain/Mind Bulletin, a newsletter that served as an ongoing forum for her interest in cutting-edge scientific ideas.
 At its peak in the 1980s the publication had a worldwide base of some 10,000 subscribers, ranging from academics and intellectuals to schoolteachers and storekeepers, and helped to popularize the ideas of such notables as Prigogine, neuroscientists Karl Pribram and Candace Pert, physicists Fritjof Capra and David Bohm, psychologist Jean Houston and many others.

+The magazine sold ad space to New Age advertisers.